 Key Components of Automation include

-• Continuous Integration: Automatically runs tools when developers commit code.
-It can handle the build, test, and deployment processes.
+- Continuous Integration: Automatically runs tools, like when developers commit code.
+Plus, the CI tool can run the build, test, and deployment phases.

 Example

-In a project where a team was building a cloud-based application, they implemented an automated CDP.
-This pipeline handled everything from code integration to deployment, automatically running tests at every stage.
-The automation drastically reduced manual effort, cut errors, and delivered faster releases, which enhanced productivity and response to feedback.
+In a project where a team was creating a cloud-based application, they built an automated CDP.
+The CDP covered all stages from code integration through to deployment process while automatically testing at each stage.
+This automaton took away considerably amount of wasted manual effort, significantly reduced errors and sped up release cadence while increasing productivity and better able to respond to feedback.

 3. Lean